 After the bridge opened there was an increase in traffic passing from one bank to the other, particularly from stage coaches, successfully bringing in tolls for the company.
 However much of the income was required to maintain the wooden structure, which was regularly hit by barges passing underneath, as well as occasional damage from ice floating downstream in winter.

 A notable event during the life of the old bridge was the attempted suicide in 1795 of Mary Wollstonecraft, the feminist writer.
 She was saved by two watermen but died in 1797 shortly after giving birth to her daughter, Mary, who went on to marry Percy Bysshe Shelley and to write the novel Frankenstein.

 The old wooden crossing was not strong enough to withstand increasing road traffic and the spans too narrow for river traffic so it was replaced by a new, stone structure.
-The new crossing, to be known as Putney Bridge, was slightly upstream of the old and in line with Putney High Street allowing it to be constructed while the older was still in place.
+The new crossing, to be known as Putney Bridge, was slightly upstream of the old and in line with Putney High Street, allowing it to be constructed while the older was still in place.
 The more traditional design was by Joseph Bazalgette, engineer of the MWB, with his son Edward assisting on the project.
-It was seven hundred feet long and forty-four feet wide, with five arches and a central span of one hundred and fifty feet.
+It was 700 feet long and 44 feet wide, with five arches and a central span of 150 feet.
 Pipes of the Chelsea Waterworks Company were laid under its surface.
 The new bridge was opened by the Prince and Princess of Wales in May 1886.
 Overall it is quite a plain structure but is pleasantly decorated with ornate lamps.

 Sources include: Peter Matthews ‘London’s Bridges’; Edward Walford ‘Old & New London’; S.C.
 Hall ‘The Book of the Thames’; Ian Pay etc. ‘London’s Bridges – Crossing the Royal River’; John Richardson ‘Annals of London’.